cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/_index.md

 Overrides the default IP address of WARP's [virtual network interface](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/warp-architecture/#ip-traffic) such that each device has its own unique local interface IP.

-This setting is primarily used to enable site-to-site connectivity with [WARP Connector](/cloudflare-one/connections/connect-networks/private-net/warp-connector/).
+This setting is primarily used in conjunction with the [WARP Connector](/cloudflare-one/connections/connect-networks/private-net/warp-connector/) and for [MASQUE](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/#device-tunnel-protocol).
 You can also use it when the default IP conflicts with other local services on your network.

 **Value:**